Start getting yourself out of debt with the Citi Diamond Preferred credit card - CNN Underscored

 Stacking up the Citi Diamond Preferred against our benchmark

-CNN Underscored has chosen the Citi® Double Cash Card card as our current “benchmark” credit card.
-That doesn’t mean it’s the best credit card on the market — rather, we use it as a basic standard to compare other credit cards and see where they score better, and where they’re worse.
+CNN Underscored has chosen the Citi® Double Cash Card as our current “benchmark” credit card.
+That doesn’t mean it’s the best credit card on the market; rather, we use it as a basic standard to compare other credit cards and see where they score better, and where they’re worse.

 Here’s how the Citi Diamond Preferred scores against our benchmark.
 The features of each card in the below chart are colored in green, red or white.
-Green indicates a card feature that is better than our benchmark.
-Red indicates the feature is worse than our benchmark, and white indicates the feature is either equivalent or cannot be directly compared to our benchmark.
+Green indicates a card feature that’s better than our benchmark, red indicates the feature is worse than our benchmark and white indicates the feature is either equivalent or cannot be directly compared to our benchmark.

 When reviewing other credit cards, we use this format and these criteria to compare them with our benchmark.
 You can read our credit card methodology for more details on what we take into account when it comes to perks, protections and redemption value.